· FODMAP Diet Guide · guides · 8 min read

 This is not a gluten-free diet — While wheat is high in FODMAPs due to fructans, other gluten-containing grains like spelt (in sourdough form) may be tolerated.

-Portion sizes matter – Even low FODMAP foods can become problematic in large quantities through “FODMAP stacking.”
+Portion sizes matter — Even low FODMAP foods can become problematic in large quantities through “FODMAP stacking.”
+This happens when you eat multiple low-FODMAP foods in the same meal that collectively push your total FODMAP load too high.

 Individual tolerance varies — What triggers symptoms in one person may be perfectly fine for another.